 Doctors ask about the characteristics of the headache: how often it occurs, how long it lasts, where the pain is, how severe is it, whether any symptoms accompany it, and how long a sudden headache takes to reach its maximum intensity.
 Doctors also ask what triggers the headache, what makes it worse, and what relieves it.

-A free website at http://promyhealth.org provides a questionnaire that can help people with headaches communicate with their doctor.
+A free website (http://promyhealth.org) provides a questionnaire that can help people with headaches communicate with their doctor.
 The questionnaire asks many of the questions that headache specialists use to help diagnose the cause of headaches.
-People can fill out the questionnaire, print the results, and take them to their doctor.
+People can fill out the questionnaire, print the results of the questionnaire, and take them to their doctor.
 This approach can save the people and their doctor time and help guide the evaluation.

 Most people do not need testing.
 However, if doctors suspect a serious disorder, tests are usually done.
 For some suspected disorders, tests are done as soon as possible.
 In other cases, testing can be done within one or more days.